beerjson/beerjson/docs/misc.json.md

 ## MiscellaneousBase

-MiscellaneousBase provides unique properties to identify individual records of ingredients that are neither hops, nor provide a contribution to the gravity of wort.
+Identifies an ingredient that is neither a hop nor a contributor to the gravity of the wort.
+Nothing is calculated from it, so it carries identity alone. `MiscellaneousType` extends it into a full catalogue record, and `MiscellaneousAdditionType` extends it with an amount and a timing.

 **MiscellaneousBase** is an object with these properties: